-Bolstered by the endorsements of powerful allies, such as famous New York Senetor Roscoe Conkling, investors were eager to get on board.
-Roads, railways, and housing developments were planned as well as a massive irrigation system to be created by the damning of the Salt and Gilla rivers whose water rights he intended to sell.
-Land was plotted for agricultural and cattle use as were mineral rights for mining.
+Bolstered by the endorsements of powerful allies, such as famous New York Senator Roscoe Conkling, investors were eager to get on board.
+Roads, railways, and housing developments were planned, as well as a massive irrigation system to be created by the damning of the Salt and Gila Rivers, whose water rights he intended to sell.
+Land was plotted for agricultural and cattle use, as were mineral rights for mining.
 Money was flowing into his pockets.

 Despite such a damning report, this was not the end.
 Reavis had a strong ally in Secretary of the Interior John W. Noble, who delayed his response until February of the following year.
 Ultimately, the results of Johnson’s report were conclusively damning and Noble could not deny the findings.
 The claim was officially dead.

 While the people of the Arizona territory rejoiced, Reavis refused to surrender.
 He hired a lawyer and filed suit against the US Government for $11 Million.
 Again, he set out on an “evidence” finding tour, revisiting many of the same locations to prove the authenticity of his papers.

 Reavis was not frugal with his money.
 Even as investments slowed and the claim collapsed, he continued to spend frivolously and to make poor real estate decisions.
 Combined with his massive legal and travel expenses, by 1893 Reavis was nearly broke.

 Special attorney Mathew Reynolds represented the United States Court of Private Land Claims in the case against Reavis.
 Reynolds’ findings were explosive, if not comical, in their absurdity.
 He found forged pages glued into centuries old codices, documents existing where archivists swear none existed before, and even accounts of Reavis’ being banned from archives for suspicious behavior.
 If Johnson’s report had not been sufficiently damning, the government’s case certainly was.